emanuelef/historical-wind-direction/README.md

 - **Data Processing**: Tools for standardizing and aligning time series data from different sources
 - **Statistical Analysis**: Comprehensive statistical evaluation of the agreement between data sources
 - **Visualization**: Various plots and charts to illustrate the relationships and differences
+- **Interactive Application**: Streamlit app for exploring wind direction patterns at any location worldwide

 ## Key Findings